DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.
 Q: Can you change the collection interval without modifying the Python check file you created?
-Y: By changing the collection interval for the agent, via the metadata providers interval
+Y: The collection interval is changed in the yaml file for the python check, no in the python check file itself.
+Also collection interval for the agent itself, via the metadata providers interval, can be changed.